DevoAbhi/WhatsSend-Backend/README.md

 ## 🧐 Problem Statement <a name = "project_statement"></a>

-Forgot to wish your loved ones on special occasions?
+Ever Forgot to wish your loved ones on special occasions?
 Slept just on that day and now have to listen to the taunt the whole year?

 Just enter your loved one's name, the date and time and the sweet message.
 This app will take care to send it on time so you can have your well needed shut eye.